Toepas/Discord-activity-Monitor/README.md

 <!--/features-->

 ## Use cases
-- You want to keep active members at the top of the members sidebar
+- Keep active members at the top of the members sidebar
-- You want to reward active members for participating in the community
+- Reward active members for participating in the community
-- You want to recognise how many inactive members your server has
+- Recognise how many inactive members your server has

-## Examples
-- Active users can easily see which other active users are online, without the sidebar being full of lurkers
-- After a period of time inactive users could lose read/write permissions until re-enabled by a moderator

 ## Getting started
 ### Invite
-- By using this bot you agree to the terms laid out in the [Privacy & Terms](./docs/privacy-and-terms) document
+- By using this bot you agree to the terms laid out in the [Privacy & Terms](./docs/privacy-and-terms.md) document
-- If you agree, use my [public invite]() (coming soon!) to invite the bot to your server
+- If you agree, use my [public invite](https://discordapp.com/oauth2/authorize?client_id=575115003875688448&scope=bot&permissions=268454912) to invite the bot to your server

 ### Setup
 **Admin only**